Search by Igusa invariants [Jβ, Jβ, Jβ, Jββ] or by canonical key. The system auto-detects the format. Click an example to try:

 Export current browse/search results to CSV or LaTeX table format for use in publications and further analysis.

 The moduli space Mβ of genus 2 curves over Q is a three-dimensional arithmetic variety.
 A genus 2 curve is given by yΒ² = f(x), where f is a binary sextic with coefficients [aβ, β¦, aβ].
 The SLβ-invariants of this sextic are the Igusa invariants Jβ, Jβ, Jβ, Jββ, computed via the Clebsch invariants (A, B, C, D) using transvectant algebra.
-The absolute invariants (iβ, iβ, iβ) from Eq.
-11 are GLβ-invariants that uniquely determine the isomorphism class when Jβ β 0.
+The Igusa invariants uniquely determine the isomorphism class of the curve.

 [1] L. Beshaj et al. Rational Points in the Moduli Space of Genus Two.
 2019.